tjdharani/Custom-Ai-Agent/README.md

 ## Custom-Ai-Agent
-Custom Ai Agent using OpenAI, Langchain, streamlit, wikipedia.
+Custom Ai Agent using OpenAI, Langchain, Streamlit, Wikipedia.

 ## Overview

-This project is a Streamlit web app powered by OpenAI's GPT language model.
+This web app is powered by OpenAI's GPT language model.
 It allows users to generate YouTube video titles and scripts based on a given topic.
 The app utilizes langchain's prompt templates, chains and memory mechanisms and Wikipedia API to enhance the quality and coherence of generated content.

 ## Prerequisites